 When Warhammer 40k’s Imperial Knights faction rides forth into battle, the ground shudders beneath their iron tread.
 Each Knight is a huge warsuit constructed of impregnable adamantium, bearing weapons capable of tearing open battle tanks and rending down fortress walls.
 This guide has all the lore, rules, and detail you need to raise a Knights army of your own.

-Protected from incoming fire by ion shields of arcane design, and armed with ranged and melee weaponry of immense scale and destructive power, the Imperial Knights are some of the most powerful and imposing units within the armies of Warhammer 40k’s Imperium of Man – as well as a perennially popular tabletop force that plays differently from any other.
+Among the many Warhammer 40k factions, the Imperial Knights army boasts some of the most powerful and imposing units within the armies of the Imperium of Man.
+It’s a perennially popular tabletop force that plays differently from any other.

 - Imperial Knights detachments

 - Imperial Knights tactics